 According to Statista, the main reason Canadians give for stopping to buy a particular brand is a decrease in the quality of their products or services (56%).
 The next biggest reasons were negative reviews and poor or unresponsive customer service, with 35% and 33% respectively.

-Negative impact on the environment is also a reason for many consumers, at 25% and 24% of Canadians say they would stop buying from a brand if they disagreed with their values.
+Negative impact on the environment is also a reason for many consumers, 25% and 24% of Canadians say they would stop buying from a brand if they disagreed with their values.

-Colors impact how people perceive a brand
+Colours impact how people perceive a brand

 According to Ignyte, brand colour psychology studies how colour affects the way we perceive a brand.
-This is because colours influence our emotions, which play a major role in our decision making as consumers.
+This is because colours influence our emotions, which play a major role in our decision-making as consumers.

-Understanding brand colour psychology is a powerful too when designing the brand for a company.
+Understanding brand colour psychology is a powerful tool when designing the brand for a company.
 According to an UpCity survey, the most popular colour in both Canada and the United States is blue followed by red.

 Canadians are familiar with Canadian products

 67% of Canadians say they are familiar with Canadian products, with a further 16% saying they are very aware of Canadian brands.
 This compares favourably to other nations.
-For example, in Japan only 47% of consumers were aware of Japanese products and in Germany, the figure was only 38%.
+For example, in Japan, only 47% of consumers were aware of Japanese products and in Germany, the figure was only 38%.

-A company’s brand affects their recruitment success
+A company’s brand affects its recruitment success

 A company that has a negative reputation is less likely to attract new employees, with 86% of women and 67& of men saying they would not join a company that had bad reviews.
 Millennials, at 68%, are the most likely to use social media channels to evaluate the employer’s brand before applying.
 54% of generations Xers and 48% of baby boomers will do the same.

 In a survey by UpCity, 53% of businesses said they feel confident about having the right tools to enhance their brand.
 The remaining 47% felt they needed to identify the tools and take additional measures to improve their branding.